MoAli-sec/UDP-Host-Discovery/README.md

 We will use the struct module to decode it and it follows the same approach as decoding the IP

-But the only difference is you have to extract it first and you that calculate the value of the `offset` variable as you should know the ICMP message starts in the `IP.ihl (Header length) * 4`
+But the only difference is you have to extract it first and you do that by calculate the value of the `offset` variable as you should know the ICMP message starts in the `IP.ihl (Header length) * 4`

 The script `icmp_sniffer.py` demos the idea of how it works.